mortondev/mortondev.github.io/_posts/2015-09-22-safer-email-development.md

 After a quick search I came across a great little gem called [MailCatcher](http://mailcatcher.me).

-Mailcatcher creates a local SMTP server which can be used for development purposes by storing emails sent to it in memory and displays them in a web interface.
-This means I can use the same code for both development and production, and be confident that emails are not actually being sent beyond my local machine.
+Mailcatcher creates a local SMTP server which can be used for development purposes.
+It simply stores emails in memory and displays them in a web interface, which is great for testing email delivery and content.

+The benefit of using a local SMTP server instead of having a test mode redirecting emails to a different address is that there are no code differences between development and production.
+I can also be confident that while developing email related code on my machine that I'm not about to accidentally send emails out.

 ## Prerequisites